-Designated by Dr. Beach as one of the best beaches in America, the Lifeguard Beach is the place to go if you have a car and want to go to the beach.
+Designated by Dr. Beach as one of the best beaches in America, and once again voted #1 in 2022, the Lifeguard Beach is the place to go if you have a car and want to go to the beach.
 To get to the Lifeguard beach, most people drive or ride bikes rather than walk.
-Lots of parking and primitive restrooms are available.
-The Lifeguard Beach has a water bottle filling station, pet water fountain, a wheelchair friendly beach access ramp, and a viewing platform.
+Lots of parking and restrooms are available.
+The Lifeguard Beach has a pet water fountain, a wheelchair friendly beach access ramp, and a viewing platform.

 Lifeguard Beach is the only lifeguarded beach on the island.
 During the summer season, pets are not allowed in the designated lifeguarded area while lifeguards are on duty.

 Heading north toward the Hatteras ferry terminal, the next access takes you to the NPS campground.
 There are other campgrounds around the island, but the official National Park Service campground is right over the dune from the ocean.
 There is 4WD vehicle access here, as well as some parking spaces.
 NPS is a good beach if you don’t have a 4WD, but want to avoid the relatively more popular crowded Lifeguard Beach.
 There is another 4WD access a mile to the north, with no parking.